Mon to Fri:

 Once these hit a 45-degree angle in the plumbing pipes, your baby wipes can begin to clog, collect and then catch other things that would otherwise clear their path.
 Over time, instead of being flushed out, they plugged up the household plumbing.

 Besides causing blockage around the home, wet wipes can be equally dangerous to wastewater equipment and facilities.
 They’ve been known to cling to impellers inside a pump, causing it to burn out.
-This is why wastewater treatment authorities and plumbing professionals continue to plead with the public to cease flushing these coveted product type.
+This is why wastewater treatment authorities and plumbing professionals plead with the public to cease flushing these coveted product types.

-We urge you to choose to toss the wet wipes in the bin instead.
+We urge you to toss the wet wipes in the bin instead.

 You’ve Been Wet Wipes Warned!

 You’ve been warned.
-If you’ve been flushing away any signs of your “dirty” little wet-wipes habit, you could be putting your home’s plumbing at risk.
+If you’ve been flushing away any signs of your “dirty” little wet-wipes habit, you could risk your home’s plumbing.

-And the choice to flush your wet wipes instead of throwing them in the bin can challenge wastewater treatment facilities too.
-So, if you can’t break your wet-wipes habit, please, please, please choose to dispose your baby wipes, body wipes and other similar product type in the bin, not the (toilet) bowl.
+The choice to flush your wet wipes instead of throwing them in the bin can challenge wastewater treatment facilities, too.
+So, if you can’t break your wet-wipes habit, please choose to dispose of your baby wipes, body wipes and other similar product type in the bin, not the (toilet) bowl.
 Your plumbing will thank you for it!

-If you’re still experiencing clogs without throwing baby wipes or wet wipes in the bowl, reach out and contact an expert plumber for help.
+If you’re still experiencing clogs without throwing baby wipes or wet wipes in the bowl, contact an expert plumber for help.
 It could be another plumbing problem a simple DIY won’t fix.